+By signing this notice, you are acknowledging the retention procedure.
+No further notice will be given.

+Adult Student or Legal Guardian Date Witness Date

+Student Copy

-Adult Student or Legal Guardian Date Witness Date Student Cop y In accordance with the procedure adopted by the Northf Minnesota Records Disposition Panel, notice is hereby by your special education file will be maintained.
-The special education record will be retained until five y accordance with the District's retention schedule.
-At that · with the exception of the final IEP/IIIP, the most recent Summary of Performance.
-These remaining records will time they too will be destroyed.
-Evaluation Report, and the Exit Report: with the exception of the final IEP/IIIP, the most recent Summary of Performance.
-These remaining records will Evaluation Report, and the Exit Report:
+In accordance with the procedure adopted by the Northfield School District and approved by the Minnesota Records Disposition Panel, notice is hereby being given as to the length of time that your special education file will be maintained.

+The special education record will be retained until five years after your 21st birthday in accordance with the District's retention schedule.
+At that time, the contents will be destroyed with the exception of the final IEP/IIIP, the most recent Evaluation Report, and the Exit Report: Summary of Performance.
+These remaining records will be kept an additional five years at which time they too will be destroyed.

+Adult Student or Legal Guardian

+Witness